OpenDRR/opendrr-api/README.md

 ### Edit the configuration

-Make a copy of `sample_config.ini` and rename it `config.ini`.
+Make a copy of `python/sample_config.ini` and rename it `config.ini`.
 Open this file in an editor, add the required github_token (see https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) and set the remaining parameters as follows:

     [auth]
     # Github Token for Private Repo Accesss